Thursday, 29 June 2017

 ISCN 2017 served as a platform for exploration, discussion, learning, and networking.
 Adding to this diversity, ISCN 2017 at UBC also boasted registrants from a variety of roles and disciplines within the university-city-corporate landscape.
 This conference demonstrated the power of collaboration between campuses and cities and attendees gained insight into the UBC-CoV strategic relationship as well as practical examples from ISCN member institutions.

-One of the most anticipated events was the eighth annual ISCN Sustainable Campus Excellence Award Ceremony on June 29th, 2017 at the University of British Columbia.
+One of the most anticipated events was the ninth annual ISCN Sustainable Campus Excellence Award Ceremony on June 29th, 2017 at the University of British Columbia.
 These awards recognize universities for exceptional sustainability efforts in campus planning, integration with academics, student leadership, and exemplary building projects.

 Matthew Gardner, 2017 ISCN Jury Chair, claimed: “We are always impressed by the Campus Excellence Award entries--and this year was no different.
 The passion that went into each project was nearly palpable; it was challenging picking the winning candidates.
 This was an excellent group to judge.”